 A Baltimore native, Tim McFadden, found his love for blowing glass in 2001 while attending Salisbury University on Maryland’s Eastern Shore.
 He was introduced to glassblowing by his older brother, Marty, who found the glassblowing courses offered at Salisbury University.
 His interest in this medium grew quickly.
 In the Spring of 2005, he won first place and $5,000 through Salisbury University’s Annual Bernstein Business Plan Competition to open a glassblowing studio and qualified for the Fortune Small Business Magazine Student Showdown Competition.
 Tim McFadden’s business plan gave him a head start to put his plans into immediate action after graduation from Salisbury.

 In 2011, Tim co-founded a new company with Aric Wanveer called Zero Gravity Creations.
-With Aric’s background in metalworking, Zero Gravity bridges the gap between metal and glass to make work that transcends the limitation of each material individually.
-You can visit that website to see what groundbreaking work we are creating using our patent-pending technology.
+From which has spawned Tapologie and Magma Build Studios, which is our new workspace/showroom in Port Covington opening this summer.
+With Aric’s background in metalworking, these companies bridge the gap between metal and glass to make work that transcends the limitation of each material individually.
+You can visit those websites as well to see what groundbreaking work we are creating using our patented technology.